Aero25x/random-user-agents/README.md

 ## Installation

-To use this project, simply clone the repository and import the function into your Python script.
+To use this project, simply clone the repository and import the function into your script.

 ```bash
 git clone https://github.com/Aero25x/random-user-agents.git